rse-aunz/organisation/Elections/2021/nominations.md

 *What would you like to change through your involvement on the committee?*

 *If you have already contributed to the RSE community, please list those contributions below.*

+### 1-year term (optional)

+- If you would like to serve on a 1-year term (instead of the regular 2-year term), please note that here

 [Back to top](#top)